deemp/flakes/README.md

 ## Templates

-### Codium
+### VSCodium

-[codium](./codium/template/flake.nix) includes extensions and binaries
+[VSCodium](./codium/template/flake.nix) with extensions and binaries

-- may need to reload the computer for extensions to become available
+- May need to reload the computer for extensions to become available

    ```sh
    nix flake new codium-project -t github:br4ch1st0chr0n3/flakes#codium